-Use Video Throughout the Sales Process
+Leverage Video Throughout the Sales Process

-We hope reading about our finalists has inspired you to take your video selling to the next level in 2021.
-Because even in a remote world, you have the tools to make connections and enhance your sales process!
+We hope reading about our finalists has inspired you to take your video selling to the next level.
+Because even in a remote world, you have the tools to make connections and enhance your sales process.